insertokname/BackendBaseTemplate/README.md

     - don't forget to actually set values for the `_DEFAULT` variables you get warnings about when starting the app.
 To set these up you have to make an environment variable that doesn't have the `_DEFAULT` suffix, you could set them in the `docker-compose.yaml` file.
     - **Make sure you enable https!** To do so, check the [Enabling https](#enabling-https) section.

+#### Renaming

+If you want to rename this project to your actual project name search for the string `BackendBaseTemplate` and replace it with your projects name.
+Rename `BackendBaseTemplate.sln` to your project name.
+You could also delete the first line of this README.md and the steps to add a new entity.
+You could also delete the `TestController`.

 #### Development

 I recomend running the database and the api separatley for this.
 You will require docker and docker-compose just like the running part and also [Dotnet 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).